CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 identical.
 By default, `uniq` removes the successive duplicate rows.
 Note that `uniq` does not check if an identical row exists elsewhere in the input.
 Because of that, the data is normally sorted before applying the `uniq` command.
-As an example, say we have a file called *names* that contains following rows:
+As an example, say we have a file called `names` that contains the following rows:

 ```text
 Pekka